If you want to know how to add an email newsletter subscription to your website, then we have some step-by-step instructions for you here.

 “Okay, but why can’t I just send my newsletters from Gmail?”
 This is a common question.
 And rightly so – it’s an intuitive thing to ask.

 Well, as much as Gmail works fine when you’re sending one email message to one person (a classic case of personal use), things don’t work out just as well when you start sending the same message to multiple recipients – like you would with a newsletter.

 After a while of doing that, your emails will be marked as spam and stop being delivered to your recipients entirely.
 This is why you want someone else to take care of the actual sending of emails.
 Ideally, this should be a company that has a good reputation and won’t get your messages flagged.

-This is where Mailchimp comes into play.
+This is where Constant Contact comes into play.